acvitech/spa4j/README.md

 1. JavaFX based desktop application
 2. Web Archive and supports progressive web app using AppCache

-I will attempt to support other SPA app type like React, if not supported automatically.
+I will attempt to support other SPA app type (like React), if not supported automatically.